-During the first three months of 2022, we paid consideration, net of cash acquired, of approximately \$30 million for the 2022 Acquisitions.
+During the first six months of 2022, we paid consideration, net of cash acquired, of approximately \$30 million for the 2022 Acquisitions.
 We funded the 2022 Acquisitions using cash and commercial paper borrowings.
-During the first three months of 2021, we paid consideration, net of cash acquired, of approximately \$30 million for acquisitions, which we funded using cash and commercial paper borrowings.
-We also made certain venture investments in both 2022 and 2021.
+During the first six months of 2021, we paid consideration, net of cash acquired, of approximately \$32 million for acquisitions, which we funded using cash and commercial paper borrowings.
+We also made certain venture investments in the first six-months of both 2022 and 2021.